cram2/pycram/examples/language.md

 ## Repeat

 Repeat simply repeats a language expression a number of times.
-As all other language expressions Repeat capturtes exceptions that occur during execution and saves them to the dictionary in the root of the plan.
+As all other language expressions Repeat captures exceptions that occur during execution and saves them to the dictionary in the root of the plan.

 Since Repeat uses the \* operator you should keep in mind that it will be evaluated before any other operator, so use